linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ## The Data Science Detour: Analyzing GDELT data

 Our narrative ended with a lot of unanswered questions about Paddock, but our code tutorial answered several questions regarding `gdeltPyR` and GDELT.
 We learned GDELT is a service that monitors print, broadcast, and web news media all over the world in over 100 languages.
 We also learned the `gdeltPyR` library provides a Pythonic pathway to query GDELT's parsed news data.
-Then, we used `gdeltPyR` to get a tidy, time-enabled data news data set about the Las Vegas event, which ultimately provided all the data to see how the event evolved.
-As stated, my example is trivial and focused on a U.S. problem; we could have easily picked a similar event in some remote part of the world and had similar results.
+Then, we used `gdeltPyR` to get a tidy, time-enabled data set about the Las Vegas active shooter event, which provided enough information to see the story evolve.
+As stated, my example is trivial and focused on a U.S. problem; we could have easily picked a similar event in some remote part of the world, tracking news stories in any one of 100 languages, and had similar results.

 Up until now, our coding was utilitarian in nature;  it was focused on defining and downloading the GDELT data we wanted.
 To cross into the realm of data science, we need to extract knowledge or insights from our GDELT data that could drive a decision.
 In data science, the goal is to create a data product.
 Data products <a href="https://www.goodreads.com/author/quotes/8647128.Benjamin_Bengfort" target="_blank">derive their value from data and generate more data by influencing human behavior or by making inferences or predictions upon new data</a>.
-In this section, we use GDELT data to answer questions where the answers could be used to drive human or business decisions.
+In this section, we use GDELT data to answer questions where the answers could be used to drive human or business decisions for a client who was interested in finding the most responsive and reliable news provider for a specific city.

 While reading, feel free to pause and try your solution before continuing to my solution.
 These are simple questions so give it a try.

 ### Question 1: Who Produced the Most Articles About the Las Vegas Active Shooter Event?

 With the analytic power of Python `pandas` and <a href="https://en.wikipedia.org/wiki/Regular_expression" target="_blank">regex</a>, we can identify the news source with the highest original production (unique urls).
 As stated early on, one problem with GDELT is duplicates.
 A parsed news article can have multiple entries that use the exact same url.
 Moreover, the urls are unique in that they point to specific articles.
 We can use regex to strip the root URL from each record and then count occurrences.
-To find our providers, we need to strip the base URL and not just use article URLs for analysis.
 I wrote some regex to accomplish both.
 Again, we use chained operations to get our desired output in one line of code.

 ```python
 import re